pgattic/wasm-experiment/README.md

 - [X] Have it run a wasm file compiled from a different language than AssemblyScript
 - [X] Have it load a file from file storage instead of embedding it?
     - [ ] Also add file picker?
+- [ ] Support sprites
+- [ ] Support background tiles
+- [ ] Memory mapping for tilemap/sprite manipulation
 - [ ] Port to GBA
     - [ ] Will require learning a new graphice library for GBA
 - [ ] Define functions for game engine to expose

+## Stretch Goals

+Mostly writing these down just for the heck of it.

+- Networking???

 ## Engine Spec